Realswitzer/pySuite/README.md

 ## Features:
 - more than 0 script(s)
 - not super useful script(s)
-- next to no commits
+- next to no commits (yo what's up -committer)

-#### Installation maybe coming soon?
-I don't really know how to make a good install script that doesn't just add hundreds of aliases just for each script.
+#### Installation never coming.
+Ever.
+You don't need it.
+Seriously.
+Well, maybe.
+Also, I don't really know how to make a good install script that doesn't just add hundreds of aliases just for each script, so there won't be one
-#### Licensed under the MIT license.
+#### Licensed under the MIT license. (jk lmao)